Lego Modular Buildings: Parisian Restaurant (2014)

-Detective's Office
+Detective's Office (2015)

-The Detective's Office (set number: 10246) is the tenth set in the Modular Building line and was released 1 January 2015.
+The Detective's Office (set number: 10246) is the tenth set in the Modular Building line and was released on 1 January 2015.
 This set contains 2262 pieces.
 It contains a detective's office, a barbershop named "Al's", a billiards table "pool" room, and an upstairs detective's office with a corridor.
 The "Al's" sign resembles the various brick-built lettering signs from the Pet Shop, Town Hall, and Fire Brigade.
 The featured "Pool" sign uses a building technique never used before.
 The interior of the pool room features a fan, a pool table, and a dart board.
-The detective office features clues, a cabinet, and a secret storage space behind a picture.
+The detective's office features clues, a cabinet, and a secret storage space behind a picture.
 The barbershop features a mirror, scissors, lights, and chairs for customers.
 The apartment holds an old-style toilet and a small kitchen.
 This Modular varies from previous buildings in that it introduced play features of a secretive or "illicit" nature: it has secret compartments that allow cookie smuggling throughout the building.
-It also is different because it is the first Modular to have two buildings on the same baseplate.
+It is also different because it is the first Modular to have two buildings on the same baseplate.
 The front of the building features a newspaper stand, a tree, and two balconies.
 It includes six minifigures.